5T33Z0/Clover-Crate/Graphics/README.md

 - `Inject Intel` &rarr; For Intel on-board graphics.
 See "ig-platform-id" for details
 - `Inject NVidia` &rarr; For old NVIDIA Cards **NOT** relying on NVIDIA Webdrivers.
 For GTX cards, use the **NvidiaWeb** option located under [**`System Paramters`**](https://github.com/5T33Z0/Clover-Crate/tree/main/System_Parameters#nvidiaweb) instead.

-**NOTE**: These parameters were used before the advent of `Whatevergreen.kext` (WEG).
-Now that the WEG does most of the graphics customization work for you, it is recommended to disable all of these injections in cases where they don't work any more (mostly for NVIDIA).
+**NOTE**: The `Inject` parameters were used before the advent of `Whatevergreen.kext` (WEG).
+Now that the WEG does most of the graphics customization work for you, it is recommended to disable these injections in cases where they don't work any more (mostly for NVIDIA).

 ## FB Name
 Framebuffer Name.
 This parameter is specific to ATI/AMD Radeon Cards, for which about three dozen different framebuffers exist which don't follow any specific pattern.
 Clover automatically chooses the most appropriate Framebuffer for most common cards it detects.
 However, you can choose a custom one from the dropdown menu if the automatically detected one causes issues.
 Just make sure it matches the Controller used in your ATI/AMD Card.